Discovering Our Children's Interests

 Starting early to help children find their passions.

 Posted Jun 30, 2011

 "We labor under a sort of superstition that the child has nothing to learn during the first five years of life.
-On the contrary the fact is that the child never learns [afterwards] what it does in its first five years." ---Mahatma Gandhi, 1925
+On the contrary, the fact is that the child never learns [afterward] what it does in its first five years." —Mahatma Gandhi, 1925

 Technically, the key component here is the affect of interest, as we have discussed previously.
 Interest operates on a continuum from interest (or its close cousin, curiosity) to excitement.
 As psychologist Silvan Tomkins says, "It is interest which is primary.
 Interest supports both what is necessary for life and what is possible."
 Interest is responsible for our learning, exploratory activities, and creativity.

 To summarize, listening to the child's feelings gives tremendous benefits.
 Interest can be promoted early on in children—listening to them, finding out the things they are intrigued with and enjoy.

 What a gift!